Date of Award

 For quantitative purposes, data collection involved analyzing participant’s final scores in completed courses throughout the school year.
 Based upon the percentages of the final scores (utilizing a grading scale of 0-59% = F, 60 – 69% = D, 70 – 79% = C, 80 – 89% = B, 90 – 100% = A), student achievement can be determined by the number of passing scores (70% or higher) that the student participant attained as their final mark in the course.
 Provided a student participant responds positively on the Blended Course Student Survey, then their final course grades should also reflect positively with final course grades of 70% and above; indicating a successful correlation between student satisfaction and student achievement utilizing blended learning as an alternative education for at-risk students.

 McCoy, Daquia J., "Evaluating Faculty and Student Perceptions of Blended Education to Determine and Measure Student Satisfaction in a Blended Learning Program with At-Risk High School Students" (2015).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 314.